 If you are one of the many people who are new to home buying, you probably have a lot of questions.
 One question that is frequently asked of agents and lawyers involved in a sale is regarding the Land Transfer Tax.
 If you find yourself in this position and are curious about the tax and how it effects you, here is an overview to help you to get familiarized with it.

 Generally speaking, when someone buys a parcel of land or interest in it, you typically have to pay a tax.
-In Ontario you need to pay sales tax on a new glass door for your bathroom from Shower Door of Canada, you need to pay Land Transfer Tax whether you are buying a new piece of Sutton Reality in Whitby or a cottage in Cobourg.
+Much like you need to pay sales tax on a new glass door for your bathroom from Shower Door of Canada, you need to pay Land Transfer Tax.
 This is even the case if the property, itself, is not registered at an Ontario land registry office.

 Many ask if "land" refers to a barren lot.
-Does it effect the Markham house for sale that you and your family are looking at?
+Does it effect the house for sale that you and your family are looking at?
 Most provinces, such as Ontario, consider "land" to include any buildings, those standing or yet to be constructed, including all of the fixtures and chattel inside.
 This includes the property's wiring, lighting, fixtures, built-in appliances and cabinets.

 If you are new to purchasing real estate, be sure to understand everything that you might face per taxation.
 Be sure to ask your lawyer and agent any questions that you might have and, further, exploring answers yourself.
-If you are about to make an offer on an expensive piece of Oakville real estate, you don't want to be caught unaware about the costs you will be incurring.
+If you are about to make an offer on an expensive piece of real estate, you don't want to be caught unaware about the costs you will be incurring.

 The amount of land transfer tax paid is based on the overall amount paid for the land combined with any amount remaining on mortgages or debts.
 Whether you are buying Thunder Bay or downtown Toronto real estate, the land transfer tax can also be influenced by the real, fair market value of your land.